Buyer's guide

 Best for: People who like the scan-to-dismiss idea

-A whole category of apps makes you scan a barcode or QR code to turn the alarm off — the trick is to stick the code somewhere far from bed, like the bathroom or kitchen.
+A whole category of apps makes you scan a barcode or QR code to turn the alarm off.
+The trick is to stick the code somewhere far from bed, like the bathroom or kitchen.
 The concept is strong; the weak point is that the code usually lives on a sticker you can move (or photograph).

 Pros